WHU-seclab/JSGo/src/mutate/readme.md

 Users must fill in the `config.json` file with the following information:

 1. **Variable Names**:
-   - Description: Denotes variables used in the deviation condition.
+   - Description: Denotes variables used in the deviation condition or in the sink operation.
    - Format: Comma-separated list of variable names.
    - Example: `"variable_names": "variable1, variable2"`